-Spatial filtering enables you to remove areas of 3D object scene layers and building scene layers in your ArcGIS Map by based on the polygons areas you specify.
+Spatial filtering enables you to remove areas of 3D object scene layers and building scene layers in your ArcGIS Map based on the polygon areas you specify.
 There are two different modes for removing areas of the scene layer: removing content inside of the specified polygon (referred to as

 disjoint) or removing content outside of the specified polygons (referred to as

 contains).
 For one spatial filter, you can specify multiple polygons by adding them to an